 When you perform the kata or pinan, visualize that you are in a fight for your life.
 Opponents are attacking you from several angles.
 You react.
 In the first Kempo form, 1 Pinan, you half-moon and block with block #7 or #8.
 Then half-moon forward and punch with the Front Two Knuckle Punch.
 What is happening here?

 The best method for seeing the effectiveness of forms is to use them on an opponent.
 Find a partner.
-Face each other in half moon stances.
-The uke (attacker) half-moons forward with a Front ball Kick to the solar plexus.
-The tori (defender), from a half moon stance, will block with a #8 block, half moon forward and then Front Two Knuckle Punch to the solar plexus.
+Face each other in half-moon stances.
+The uke (attacker) moves forward with a Front ball Kick to the solar plexus.
+The tori (defender), from a half-moon stance, will block with a #8 block, half-moon forward, and then Front Two Knuckle Punch to the solar plexus.
 Does this sound familiar?
-It should be, it’s the basic move from 1 Pinan.
+It should be, it’s the essential move from Wahiawa 1.
 Practice all your forms in this manner.
 And here’s how.

-A good routine would involve a small, five-move section of a form repeated 10 times a day.
-The next day, tackle the next section of five moves.
+A good routine would involve a small, five-move section of a form repeated ten times a day.
+The next day, tackle the next part of five moves.
 Repeat this pattern until you complete the form.
-Once you finish the form, move on to your next form.
+Once you finish the form, move on to another form.
 You can develop all of your forms in this manner.
-Remember, never neglect the beginning forms, they contain advanced concepts and proper martial arts techniques.
-Mysteries to be discovered.
+Remember, never neglect the beginning forms; they contain advanced concepts and proper martial arts techniques–mysteries yet to be discovered.

-Forms are important to the development of a good martial artist.
+Forms are essential to the development of an excellent martial artist.
 Try these new (actually ancient) twists in your kata practice.
-You will find that Kempo punch techniques (Kempo waza) make up forms.
+You will find that Kempo punch techniques (Kempo Waza) make up forms.
 Each step in a form is a Kempo technique, so practice them as such.
 The methods given above will help you develop and analyze these techniques.